 Before moving forward with a legal case, you should consider how much time has passed since the accident occurred.
 In accordance with Ohio Revised Code Section 2305.10, there is a general two-year statute of limitations on personal injury cases.
 If you ignore this two-year statute of limitations, your case may be dismissed.

 Common Types of Injuries Victims of Truck Accidents Suffer

 Common types of injuries truck accident victims suffer include but may not be limited to:

 - Scrapes and lacerations from being exposed to broken glass

-- Injuries to the victim’s back, including herniated disks and spinal cord injuries, which can affect a victim’s long-term mobility and way of life
+- Injuries to the victim’s back, including herniated disks and spinal cord injuries, can affect a victim’s long-term mobility and way of life

-- Whiplash, and other neck-related injuries
+- Whiplash and other neck-related injuries

 - Broken bones in the extremities, such as the hands, feet, arms, and legs, as well as in the face from airbag deployment